sygmaprotocol/sygma-relayer/README.md

 &nbsp;

 ## Local environment
-Run `make example` to start local environment.
+Run `make example` to start the local environment.

-_This will start 2 evm networks, deploy and configure smart contracts, and start 3 preconfigured relayers._
+_This will start two EVM networks, deploy and configure smart contracts, and start three preconfigured relayers._

 &nbsp;

 ## Configuration

-Configuration can be provided either as configuration file or as ENV variables, depending on `--config` flag value.
+Configuration can be provided either as a configuration file or as ENV variables, depending on `--config` flag value.
-If it is set to `env` configuration properties are expected as ENV variables, otherwise you need to provide path to configuration file.
+If it is set to `env`, configuration properties are expected as ENV variables.
+Otherwise, you need to provide a path to the configuration file.

 Configuration consists of two distinct parts.
-First one being `RelayerConfig` defining various parameters of relayer.
+The first one is `RelayerConfig`, defining various parameters of the relayer.
-Second one is list of `ChainConfig` that define parameters for each chain/domain that relayer is processing.
+The second one is a list of `ChainConfig` that defines parameters for each chain/domain that the relayer is processing.

 ### Configuration file

-Example of json configuration file can be found inside `/example/cfg` folder.
+An example of a JSON configuration file can be found inside `/example/cfg` folder.

 ### ENV variables

 _Each ENV variable needs to be prefixed with CBH._

-Properties of `RelayerConfig` are expected to be defined as separate ENV variables where ENV variable name reflects properties position in structure.
+Properties of `RelayerConfig` are expected to be defined as separate ENV variables where ENV variable name reflects properties position in the structure.

 For example, if you want to set `Config.RelayerConfig.MpcConfig.Port` this would translate to ENV variable named `CBH_RELAYER_MPCCONFIG_PORT`.